 Read more

-Frances is currently a Council Member for the ACT Work Safety Council as appointed by the Minister and the ACT Work Safety Commissioner.
-Frances also volunteers on a variety of boards and committees, including Homelessness Australia.
-Frances was formerly on the board of ACT Council of Social Service (ACTCOSS), is a former Board Director of WESNET, former Chair of the ACT Ministerial Advisory Committee for Women and former Co-Chair of Anti-Poverty Week in the ACT.
+Frances is the Chair of the Homelessness Australia, and volunteers on a variety of other boards and committees including the ACT Work Health Safety Advisory Council.
+She was formerly on the board of ACT Council of Social Service (ACTCOSS), is a former Board Director of WESNET, former Chair of the ACT Ministerial Advisory Committee for Women and former Co-Chair of Anti-Poverty Week in the ACT.

-In 2015, France received an Edna Ryan Award for advancing the status of women in the ACT.
+In 2015, Frances received an Edna Ryan Award for advancing the status of women in the ACT.
 In 2016, Frances was named ACT Leader of the Year at the Australian Leadership Excellence Awards run by the Australian Institute of Leadership and Management.
-She also attended Commission for the Status of Women in New York in 2017, 2018 and 2019.
+She regularly represents YWCA at the United Nations Commission for the Status of Women in New York.

 In 2021 Frances was selected to participate in the inaugural Social Impact Leadership Australia (SILA) program, where she completed a 10-month program on leadership development and capacity building for CEOs of for-purpose organisations in Australia.